Della Butcher: Biography

-She was born and raised in London, and studied art at London College of Art (now Royal College of Art).
-After her graduation from College in 1939, she joined a fashion house as a designer, but did not stay with the house for long as she had disagreements with work ethics found with the management.
-She tried her hand in auto racing but felt it was "too exhilarating" for her.
-She joined the British Police Division in Reigate, Surrey at the outbreak of World War II, becoming the first woman constable in the history of that county.
+Born and raised in London, Della studied art at London College of Art (now Royal College of Art).
+After her graduation from college in 1939, she joined a fashion house as a designer, but did not stay with the house for long as she had disagreements with work ethics found with the management.
+She dabbled in auto racing, and joined the British Police Division in Reigate, Surrey at the outbreak of World War II, becoming the first woman constable in the history of that county.

-When the war ended, Della took on various jobs such as a telephone operator, and as a stewardess on the Hunting Clan Airlines.
+When the war ended, Della took on various jobs such as a telephone operator, before landing herself with a job as a stewardess on the Hunting Clan Airlines.
 Being a wanderlust by nature, she was enthralled with flying to various parts of Europe and Africa and seeing different cultures and places.
 She was especially fond of the life and culture of Africa.

-Leaving behind her flying days, Della took an office job as a manager for Skyways Aircraft Corporation in Cyprus in 1953.
-It was there that she met and fell in love with an archeologist doing field work in Cyprus.
-She resigned from Skyways to become his assistant for six years.
-Digging for artifacts excited her, and she kept everything she found.
-When she had amassed enough artifacts she would organize an exhibition, arranging and showcasing them to interested parties.
-It was her first foray into preparing art exhibitions.
-When her archeologist boyfriend was promoted as the new assistant curator for the London Museum, Della decided to end the relationship as she in her words, "just couldn't see myself working in the basement of the Museum for the rest of my life".
-She had moved on with her life which took her to Beirut in Lebanon working as public relations for the Alumni Association of the American University.
-At the university she wrote art reviews for the alumni magazine, and was involved in organizing art and artifact exhibitions with the university arts group.
+In 1953, Della took an office job as a manager for Skyways Aircraft Corporation in Cyprus, where she met and fell in love with an archeologist doing field work in Cyprus, and served as his assistant for the next six years.
+In her work she learnt more about the archeological artifacts she found, would catalogue and organize her findings into an exhibition to interested parties, and this sent her into a foray with curating art exhibitions.
+When her archeologist boyfriend was promoted as the new assistant curator for the London Museum, Della decided to part ways with him and moved on with her new life in Beirut, Lebanon to work in Public Relations for the Alumni Association of the American University.
+Her new experience with art served her well at the university, writing art reviews for the alumni magazine, and in organizing art and artifact exhibitions with the university arts group.

-The exotic colors and excitement of life there captured every bit of her imagination, and she thought for sure it would be the last place that she would ever leave.
-She chanced upon a lady in Lebanon and found out that she had owned a boutique in Jesselton (now Kota Kinabalu) in Sabah.
-It was 1964, and the lady offered her a position as a manager for her boutique in Jesselton.
-Della saw the chance to see new cultures in exotic Asia, and agreed to take up that position.